 - Children’s programs (including a dining team devoted to making the tots luxe, but nutritious, meals)

-- Luxury car and helicopter service
+- Luxury car and helicopter service for sightseeing in Dubai

 - Personal shoppers